palant/palant.info/content/articles/an-overview-of-the-pppp-protocol-for-iot-cameras/index.md

 Fun fact: it is often *very* hard to know up front which protocol your device will speak.
 There is a [huge thread](https://community.home-assistant.io/t/popular-a9-mini-wi-fi-camera-the-ha-challenge/230108) with many spin-offs where people are attempting to reverse engineer A9 Mini cameras so that these can be accessed without an app.
 This effort is being massively complicated by the fact that all these cameras look basically the same, yet depending on the camera one out of at least four extremely different protocols could be used: HDWifiCamPro variant of SHIX JSON, YsxLite variant of iLnk binary, JXLCAM variant of CGI calls, or some protocol I don’t know because it isn’t based on PPPP.

 The following is a list of PPPP-based applications I’ve identified so far, at least the ones with noteworthy user numbers.
 Mind you, these numbers aren’t necessarily indicative of the number of PPPP devices – some applications listed only use PPPP for some devices, likely using other protocols for most of their supported devices (particularly the ones that aren’t cameras).
 I try to provide a brief overview of the application-level protocol in the footnotes. *Disclaimer*: These applications tend to support a huge number of device prefixes in theory, so I mostly chose the “typical” ones based on which ones appear in YouTube videos or GitHub discussions.

+**Update** (2025-11-07): Added App2Cam Plus app to the table, representing a number of apps which all seem to be belong to ABUS Smartvest Wireless Alarm System.

+**Update** (2025-11-07): This article originally grouped Xiaomi Home together with Yi apps.
+This was wrong, Xiaomi uses a completely different protocol to communicate with their PPPP devices.
+A brief description of this protocol has been added.

+**Update** (2025-11-17): Added eWeLink, Owltron, littlelf and ZUMIMALL apps to the table.

+**Update** (2025-12-08): Added Aqara Home, OMGuard HD, SmartLife - Smart Living apps to the table.

+**Update** (2025-12-15): Added eufy-original eufy Security, LOCKLY® apps to the table.

 | Application | Typical device prefixes | Application-level protocol |
 |-------------|-------------------------|----------------------------|